Want to increase your conversion rate?

 The most important factors to consider are gender, age, culture, and buying habits.
 Here’s how to make the best choices for each of those.

-If your demographic is primarily skewed towards men or women, you should adjust your colors accordingly.
+If your demographic is primarily skewed toward men or women, you should adjust your colors accordingly.

 According to research published by Kissmetrics, blue is the favorite color of most men and over one-third of women.